backstage/backstage/plugins/incremental-ingestion-backend/api-report.md

     | 'backing off';
 }

-// Warning: (ae-missing-release-tag) "IterationEngine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface IterationEngine {
   // (undocumented)
   taskFn: TaskFunction;
 }

-// Warning: (ae-missing-release-tag) "IterationEngineOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface IterationEngineOptions {
   // (undocumented)